September 17 - 20, 2019

 Mutant RAS represses CASZ1, a novel regulator of MYOD and MYOG, to inhibit embryonal rhabdomyosarcoma differentiation*Zhihui Liu, National Cancer Institute, Bethesda, Maryland

-Overexpression of TLX3 or HOXA9 in association mutant IL7Rα are sufficient to generate T-ALL in vivo*Gisele Rodrigues, National Cancer Institute, Frederick, Maryland
+Overexpression of TLX3 or HOXA9 in association mutant IL7Rα is sufficient to generate T-ALL in vivo*Gisele Rodrigues, National Cancer Institute, Frederick, Maryland

 Validation of a model of pedriatric leukemia based on pluripotent stem cells using mass cytometry*Joan Domingo Reines, Pfizer/University of Granada/Junta de Andalucía, Granada, Spain